magley/coal/README.md

 ## Example

-`coal` assumes CMake and a C++ compiler are installed.
+`coal` assumes you have CMake and a C++ compiler installed.

-For more info on the commands and their parameters, see `coal help`.
+You can invoke the help on any command using `[cmd] --help`.
+This will list all the arguments and any subcommands.

 - Initialize a project called `myproject`:
 ```sh